Playford B Power Station: Closure

-The plant was mothballed in 2012 with Alinta Energy citing 'market conditions'.
+The plant was mothballed in 2012 with Alinta Energy citing market conditions.
 Though not stated explicitly, the primary causes are likely to be flat or declining demand and increasing penetration of renewables such as wind and rooftop solar PV.
 In the financial year 2012-13, the plant did not generate electricity but was in a status of active storage, on a potential 90-day recall.
 No emissions were reported to the National Pollution Inventory that year.

 With the closure of Playford B imminent, the Australian Government came under pressure from the local community through a community vote and a national campaign to replace Playford and eventually Northern with concentrated solar thermal power generation technology.
 This campaign brought together diverse groups including the Australian Youth Climate Coalition under the name Repower Port Augusta.

 On 11 June 2015, Alinta Energy announced its intent to permanently close the power station by March 2018, along with the related Northern Power Station, and the Leigh Creek coal mine that supplied them both with fuel.

 On 30 July 2015, Alinta Energy announced it was bringing the closure dates of all three facilities forward by 12 months, and intended to no longer operate them past March 2017 and could shut them down as early as March 2016.

-On 7 October 2015, Alinta Energy announced the permanent closure of Northern and Playford B around 31 March 2016, effectively meaning that Playford B would never re-open.
-In January 2016, Alinta announced that the closure date had been set back to 8 May 2016 and the Northern Power Station was shut down on 9 May.
+On 7 October 2015, Alinta Energy announced the permanent closure of Northern and Playford B around 31 March 2016.
+The closure date was pushed back to 8 May 2016.
 Demolition of both stations and site remediation work were expected to take 18 to 24 months to complete.

 The power stations were demolished and the 1068ha site rehabilitated, including cover over the ash pond.
 This was completed in May 2019.